-What is strategic leadership and how can it help a business and your career?
-Before we define strategic leadership, it’s important to understand the other types of leaders – managerial and visionary.
+What is executive leadership and how can it help a business and your career?
+Before we define executive leadership, it’s important to understand the other types of leaders – managerial and visionary.

 Imagine a continuum with managerial leaders on one end and visionary leaders on the other.
 Managerial leaders are very hands-on with the day-to-day running of the business.
 They motivate their teams with bonuses, promotions and discipline to keep the business “ticking.”
 Managerial leaders tend not to look at the future of the business, rather manage affairs in the short-term.
 Visionary leaders, on the other hand, look to the future and seek to persuade others in the organization to work with them to achieve their long-term goals.